MicrosoftDocs/well-architected/well-architected/operational-excellence/infrastructure-as-code-design.md

 **Strategize and standardize on the use of modules.** Like parameters and variables, [modules](/azure/cloud-adoption-framework/ready/considerations/infrastructure-as-code) can make your infrastructure deployments repeatable.
 Be thoughtful, however, about how you use them.
 A standardized abstraction strategy helps ensure that modules are built to meet specific, agreed upon goals.
 Use modules to encapsulate complex configurations or combinations of resources.
 Avoid modules if you're using only the default configuration of the resource.
 Additionally, be judicious in developing new modules.
 Use maintained open-source modules when appropriate, in, for example, non-sensitive scenarios.

 **Document standards for manual steps.** There might be steps related to deploying and maintaining infrastructure that are particular to your environment and that require manual intervention.
-Ensure that these steps are minimized to the extent possible and clearly documented.
-As part of your style guide and standard operating procedures, ensure that manual steps are standardized to ensure that tasks are performed safely and consistently.
+Ensure that these steps are minimized as much as possible and clearly documented.
+In your style guide and standard operating procedures, standarardize manual steps to ensure that tasks are performed safely and consistently.

-**Document standards to deal with orphaned resources.** Depending on the tools you use for configuration management and their limitations, there might be times when a particular resource is no longer needed by your workload and your IaC tools can't automatically remove the resource.
+**Document standards to handle orphaned resources.** Depending on the tools you use for configuration management and their limitations, there might be times when a particular resource is no longer needed by your workload and your IaC tools can't automatically remove the resource.
 For example, say you're moving from VMs to a PaaS service for some function, and the IaC tooling doesn't have logic to remove the retired resources.
-Those resources can then become orphaned if the workload team doesn't remember to manually delete them.
-To deal with these scenarios, standardize a strategy to scan for orphaned resources and delete them.
+Those resources can become orphaned if the workload team doesn't remember to manually delete them.
+To handle these scenarios, standardize a strategy to scan for orphaned resources and delete them.
 You also need to consider how to ensure that your templates are up to date.
 Research the limitations of your IaC tooling to understand what you might need to plan for in these situations.

 ### Other IaC strategies